ebowwa/Real-time-Learning-Camera/README.md

 -   **On-Device AI:** All processing happens directly in your browser.
 No camera data is ever sent to a server, ensuring 100% privacy.
 -   **Interactive Learning:** Teach the classifier by showing it an object and giving it a name.
 -   **Real-time Classification:** Uses a sophisticated fingerprinting method analyzing both color and shape to instantly identify learned objects.
--   **Tunable Classifier:** Adjust the balance between color and shape analysis to optimize recognition for different objects.
+-   **Tunable Classifier:** A scalable control panel allows you to adjust the weight of each classification feature (e.g., Color, Shape) independently.
 -   **CPU-Efficient:** A smart motion detection algorithm ensures classification only runs when needed, saving battery and processing power.
 -   **Zero Dependencies:** No need for API keys or server-side components.
 It just works.